 Student Assistance Program (SAP)

-Are You Worried About Your Child?
+Are You Concerned About Your Child’s Well-Being?

-• A SAP team made up of school and agency staff is available to help you access school and community services for your child.
+A SAP team made up of school and agency staff is available to help you access school and community services for your child.
 In Pennsylvania, every school district is required to have a plan for identifying and assisting students who experience barriers to learning.
 The North East School District SAP team will help you find services and assistance within the school, and if needed, in the community.
 We do not diagnose, treat, or refer your child for treatment.
 We will provide you with information and you make the choice(s) that best fit your needs and wishes.
 As the parent/guardian you are an important part of the team.

-• Withdrawing from family, friends, and/or activities
+Withdrawing from family, friends, and/or activities

 Changing friends